BarbaraAnger/Coding/README.md

 * [JavaScript](https://github.com/BarbaraAnger/Coding/tree/master/JavaScript)

 ### Introduction
-I've created this repo to save somethings I think it's cool.
-It used to be just from college, but I'll save my works, too.
+This repo is to explore the possibilities of my skills.
+This repo might not make any sense, but that's it.
-This documentation is available also on [this link](https://barbaraanger.github.io/Coding/)
+This documentation is available also on [this link](https://barbaraanger.github.io/Coding/).

 ### Resources
 * [Visual Studio Code](https://visualstudio.microsoft.com/) - IDE (last
 version)

 ### Pre-requirements
 * [Git installed](https://git-scm.com/downloads)
 * [GitHub account](https://github.com/)